Parvin پروین, परवीन f & m Persian, Urdu, HindiMeans

 "sacrifice, sacrificial animal".
 It is associated with the Islamic holiday of Eid al-Adha, which features the ritual sacrifice of an animal.

 "success, prosperity" in Sanskrit.
-This is the name of the favourite consort of the Hindu god
+This was the name of the favourite consort of the Hindu deity

 Krishna.
 She is associated with beauty and compassion, and is considered an avatar of